krovris/krov-char-prof/README.txt

 ## TO DO:

-1. Copy all images on Eight's profile page and edit html img links to private hosting (wordpress)
+- [x] Copy all images on Eight's profile page and edit html img links to private hosting (wordpress)

-2. Copy all images from krovris.neocities.com to krovris.space
+- [ ] Copy all images from krovris.neocities.com to krovris.space

-3. Redesign Eight's profile page / update to a more modern 'tesseract' profile
+- [x] Redesign Eight's profile page / update to a more modern 'tesseract' profile
-4. Redesign Morningstar's profile page
+- [ ] Redesign Morningstar's profile page
-5. Design Kopek's profile
+- [ ] Design Kopek's profile
-6. Design Calypso's profile
+- [ ] Design Calypso's profile

 ## Ideas:

-?) rewrite the character template to make editing easier ?) share template on toyhouse
+- rewrite the character template to make editing easier
+- share template on toyhouse
-?) design a warning page for Toyhouse
+- design a warning page for Toyhouse
-?) find out how to make recordings of each page to put on portfolio site (krovris.space)
+- find out how to make recordings of each page to put on portfolio site (krovris.space)

 ## Important!